mlevison/APR-Markdown-Export/post/in-agile-where-change-is-valued-why-is-a-stable-team-so-important/index.md

   - "scrum"
   - "teams"
 coverImage: "Unstable-Teams-Tuckman-stages.jpg"
+excerpt: 'A stable team is one in which team membership doesn’t change often and, instead, is'
 ---

 A stable team is one in which team membership doesn’t change often and, instead, is consistent over time.